-If you’re unsure if RCN is available at your home, enter an address here to check and compare to other Internet options:
+If you’re unsure if RCN is available at your home make sure to check RCN’s website for details.

 RCN Installation Options and Installation Fees

 It’s usually pretty straightforward to install your equipment yourself, as long as your home is already hooked up to the RCN network.
 This will save you the installation fee, but if you feel like you’d prefer the help of a professional technician, the process through RCN is fairly pain-free compared to larger cable companies.

 The company’s technicians give a 2-hour window for service, and according to customers we interviewed they actually stuck to the time table.
 They even offer a $20 credit if the technician is late for any reason.